isc-projects/kea/doc/sphinx/arm/agent.rst

    in UTF-8, but the current Kea JSON syntax only supports the Latin-1 (i.e. 0x00..0xff) Unicode subset.

-To avoid to expose the password or both the user ID and the associated password these values can be read from files.
-The syntax was extended by:
+To avoid exposing the user ID and/or the associated password, these values can be read from files.
+The syntax is extended by:

--  The ``directory`` authentication parameter which handles the common part of file paths.
-By default the value is the empty string.
+-  The ``directory`` authentication parameter, which handles the common part of file paths.
+The default value is the empty string.

--  The ``password-file`` client parameter which with the ``directory`` parameter specifies the path of a file where the password or when no user ID is given the whole basic HTTP authentication secret before encoding can be read.
+-  The ``password-file`` client parameter, which, alongside the ``directory`` parameter, specifies the path of a file that can contain the password, or when no user ID is given, the whole basic HTTP authentication secret.

--  The ``user-file`` client parameter which with the ``directory`` parameter specifies the path of a file where the user ID can be read.
+-  The ``user-file`` client parameter, which, with the ``directory`` parameter, specifies the path of a file where the user ID can be read.

-When files are used they are read when the configuration is loaded in order to detect configuration errors as soon as possible.
+When files are used, they are read when the configuration is loaded, to detect configuration errors as soon as possible.

 Hook libraries can be loaded by the Control Agent in the same way as they are loaded by the DHCPv4 and DHCPv6 servers.
-The CA currently supports one hook point - ``control_command_receive`` - which makes it possible to delegate processing of some commands to the hook library.
+The CA currently supports one hook point - ``control_command_receive`` - which makes it possible to delegate the processing of some commands to the hook library.
 The ``hooks-libraries`` list contains the list of hook libraries that should be loaded by the CA, along with their configuration information specified with ``parameters``.